 Alimujiang Yimiti (46) is a Uighur Christian from Xinjiang province in northwest China.
 He has been in prison since January 2008 and is serving a 15-year sentence for “illegally providing state secrets to foreigners”.
 The charge relates to two phone conversations with a Christian visiting from the US.

 Alimujiang was born on 10 June 1973 in Hami, Xinjiang Uighur Autonomous Region.
 A former Muslim, he became a Christian in 1995, and prior to his arrest he worked as an orchard manager and led a house church in Kashgar.
 Police repeatedly called him in for interrogation about his Christian activities in the years before his arrest.

 Alimujiang’s arrest followed two phone conversations from his home with a visiting American Christian friend, in which Alimujiang said that Chinese people are monitored by state security.
 His phone was being monitored and the conversation was secretly recorded.
 Lawyers who defended Alimujiang through his trial and appeal were harassed and intimidated.
 Those close to the case say the reason for his imprisonment is his Christian faith and witness among the Uighur people.
 He is being held in Xinjiang No. 3 Prison in Urumqi, capital of Xinjiang province.

 Most of the nine million Uighurs are Muslims, and the Chinese government fears their separatist ambitions and seeks to stop any activity that could threaten control of the region.
 Security is very tight in Xinjiang province because of frequent Uighur terrorist attacks since 2009.
 The few Uighur Christians – estimated to number between 700 and 1,000 – risk ostracism and government suppression.

-Alimujiang is married to Guli Nuer and they have two sons aged 10 and 17.
+Alimujiang is married to Guli Nuer and they have two sons.
 Alimujiang’s siblings blame Guli Nuer for his imprisonment and for bringing disgrace on the family.
 His mother Wuxiuerhan supports him, and over the years has been permitted brief prison visits.
 Guli Nuer was not allowed to visit Alimujiang for two years after his arrest, and their youngest son was four before he was allowed to visit.
 The boys have struggled in his absence, and Guli Nuer has suffered from depression.